grain-lang/grain/stdlib/pervasives.md

 ```

 Computes the logical NOT (`!`) of the given operand.
-Inverts the give Boolean value.
+Inverts the given Boolean value.

 Parameters: